Rules and alerts¶

 Supported comparison methods include standard deviation, mean value of a fixed constant.
 Alerts can be triggered if the observed value is eiher above, or below, or both above or below the expected normal value.

-By default the number of log entries is taken, but for numeric fields a sum or average can also be calculated.
-Numeric fields can be specified as GET parameters to log queries and are stored under
+By default the number of log entries is taken, but for numeric parameters a sum or average can also be calculated.

 Typical examples include: